Cholesterol Guide: Eating Out

 - When choosing from a salad bar, avoid items such as grated cheese, prepared salads, cream dressings, chopped eggs, bacon bits, and croutons.

-- Choose healthy protein foods like nuts, seeds, and beans to add to your salad for added flavor and nutrients.
+- Choose healthy protein foods like nuts, seeds, dried fruit, and beans to add to your salad for added flavor and nutrients.

-- Use a squeeze of lemon juice instead of dressing on salads.
+- Use a squeeze of lemon juice or vinegar instead of dressing on salads.

 - If you opt for dressing on your salad, order the dressing on the side.
 Dip your salad fork into the dressing, then into the salad.
 You will consume less dressing if you just get a "taste" of it on each mouthful of salad, rather than pouring it over the salad.